kazhala/InquirerPy/docs/pages/kb.md

 This is done because on most operating systems, also the Bash shell uses Emacs bindings by default, and that is more intuitive.
 ```

+All prompt have the following keybindings created:

+- `enter`: Confirm and answer the prompt.
+- `ctrl-c`: Raise {class}`KeyboardInterrupt`.
+If you wish to change this behavior, checkout {ref}`pages/kbi:Keyboard Interrupt`.

 ### Input Buffer (Text Fields)

 You can use the regular `emacs` shortcuts to move between words such as `alt-b` and `alt-f` in any input buffer